JerryAZR/oneFileXe/README.md

 ## Important

-* The generated executable is not compatible with [upx](https://upx.github.io/) (but you can use upx on any input executables)
+* This is a Qt-CMake based version that is combatible with [upx](https://upx.github.io/)
 * Although this software is intended to be cross-platform, I would highly recommend using [AppImage](https://appimage.org/) if you are on Linux.